Help For Employees Facing Job-Related Legal Issues

 Work is a big part of your life.
 Challenges relating to your job can understandably be a big source of stress and uncertainty.

-At the Law Offices of Yale Pollack, P.C., I can help you address those concerns and work towards a favorable resolution.
+At the Law Offices of Yale Pollack, P.C., I can help you address those concerns and work toward a favorable resolution.
 I’m Yale Pollack, an employment law attorney with more than 15 years of experience.
 I represent employees across New York City in all kinds of industries, especially the hospitality and service industries.

 When you work with my firm, you work with me from start to finish.
 I can help you pursue the right option for resolving your situation.
 My goal is to protect your rights and interests and reduce your stress by taking the legal weight off your shoulders.